-Through a pre-recorded video, Sun Life Prosperity Funds Chairman, Mr. Benedicto C. Sison, welcomed the stockholders to the Sun Life Prosperity Funds' annual meeting.
+The Chairman, Mr. Benedicto C. Sison, welcomed the stockholders to the Sun Life Prosperity Funds' annual meeting.
 He reported that for 2021, the Funds had important milestones notwithstanding the challenges during the year.
-For example, he shared that the World Equity Index Feeder Fund, Peso Starter Fund, and Philippine Equity Fund had impressive returns of 23.78%, 1.44% and 1.78%, respectively.
-In addition, he reported that WEIFF is expected to hit the Php3billion mark within the first year since its launch.
-For the Dollar-denominated Funds, Mr. Sison reported that the World Voyager Fund, Dollar Advantage Fund, and Dollar Starter Fund had returns of 10.42%, 6.38%, and 0.68%, respectively.
-He likewise shared that the Dollar Advantage Fund was recognized by the CFA Society Philippines as the Best Managed Dollar Balanced Fund

-Given these achievements, Sun Life Asset Management Company, Inc. (SLAMCI) is eager to come up with more mutual funds for investors and example of which is the Peso Voyager Fund.
+For example, he shared that the World Equity Index Feeder Fund (WEIFF) had an impressive return of 23.78% and is expected to hit the Php3billion mark within the first year since its launch.
+He added that given this achievement, Sun Life Asset Management Company, Inc. (SLAMCI) is eager to come up with more mutual funds for investors and example of which is the Peso Voyager Fund.
 Mr. Sison also reported that the Funds added BDO Securities and InvestaFinancials as its distributors for the Funds.